 By Howard Kaplan

-Thirty-nine years after the book’s initial publication and climb up several best seller lists, Sir John Hurt plays the head of the Israeli secret service and Jonathan Rhys Meyers, Ari Ben-Sion, when the film adaptation fills theatrical screens in 2016.
+Forty two years after the book’s initial publication and ascent up several bestseller lists, Sir John Hurt plays the head of the Israeli secret service and Jonathan Rhys Meyers, Ari Ben-Sion, in the film adaptation, which is out now.

 I’ve always been a bit of an iconoclast and when the director sparked the idea to bring The Damascus Cover out again, I decided to self-publish both books.
 It seemed an adventure, and I liked the idea of having control over my work.
 The Damascus Cover hit the digital world about a year ago and Bullets of Palestine followed a few months later.